 The scroll wheel of the Logitech G203 is pretty standard.
 Its incremented design offers good feedback for precise scrolling, but won't be ideal for fast scrolling through long documents.

 The Logitech G203 is a good and affordable gaming mouse that is very well-built for its price point.
 Its wired latency is very low and it feels responsive.
 However, it doesn't have the most ergonomic design and people with larger hands might think the mouse is too small for them.
-See our recommendations for the best wired mouse, the best gaming mouse, and the best mouse.
+See our recommendations for the best wired mouse, the best gaming mouse, the best cheap gaming mouse, and the best mouse.

-The Logitech G203 is better than the Corsair M55 RGB Pro.
-Its sensor is more accurate and consistent and it feels slightly more durable.
-However, the G203's low-profile might not be ideal for everyone and will be better suited for smaller hands than the Corsair.
-The Logitech's cable is also better and doesn't feel as stiff, but the M55 has two sets of two side buttons, while the G203 only has one of its left side.
+The Logitech G203 Prodigy is better than the Corsair M55 RGB Pro.
+Its sensor is more consistent and it feels slightly more durable.
+However, the Logitech's low-profile might not be ideal for everyone and will be better suited for smaller hands than the Corsair.
+The Logitech's cable is also better and doesn't feel as stiff, but the Corsair has two sets of two side buttons, while the Logitech only has one of its left side.